Trioplane/illusioner/README.md

 This extension contributes the following setting:

-* `mcfunction-execute-formatter.indentSize`: Sets how long the indent for the formatting is.
+* `illusioner.indentSize`: Sets how long the indent for the formatting is.
 Measured in spaces.

 ## Known Issues